KatSKang/Team-Profile-Generator/README.md

   ## Description

-  This app can be used to create profile cards for employees as a quick reference for their email, github and/or school.
+  This app can be used to create profile cards for employees as a quick reference for their name, ID, email, office, github and/or school.

   ## Table of Contents